rokcej/ray-tracer/README.md

 # Ray tracer

 A program for drawing 3D mathematical functions using the ray tracing (ray marching) method.
 Written in C++.
 Created as a project for my Mathematical Modelling course.
-You can find the report in `docs\report.pdf`.
+You can find the report in `docs/report.pdf`.

 ## Installing prerequisites

 This program has no dependencies.
-You only need `GCC` and `make` to compile it.
+You only need GCC and Make to compile it.

-* Installing `GCC` and `make`:
+* Installing GCC and Make:
 	```bash
 	sudo apt-get install build-essential
 	```